H3llKa1ser/B00t2R00t/Data Lake Penetration Testing/Hadoop.md

 #### Edge Node - Any node that is hosting a Hadoop "user" application such as Zeppelin or Hue.
 These are applications that users can use to perform processing on the data stored in the datalake.

 #### Kerberised - The term given for a datalake that has security enabled through Kerberos.

+## Apache Hadoop Services

+#### HDFS - Hadoop Distributed File System is the primary storage application for unstructured data such as files

+#### Hive - Hive is the primary storage application for structured data.
+Think of it as a massive database.

+#### YARN - Main resource manager application of Hadoop, used to schedule jobs in the cluster

+#### MapReduce - Application executor of Hadoop to process vast amounts of data.
+It consists of a Map procedure, which performs filtering and sorting, and a reduce method, which performs a summary operation.

+#### HUE - A user application that provides a GUI for HDFS and Hive.

+#### Zookeeper - Provides operational services for the cluster to set the configuration of the cluster in question.

+#### Spark - Engine for large-scale data processing.

+#### Kafka - A message broker to build pipelines for real-time data processing.

+#### Ranger - Used for the configuration of privilege access control over the resources in the datalake.

+#### Zeppelin - A web-based notebook application for interactive data analytics.